rjwut/ian/README.md

 **Use at your own risk.** This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; not even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 **Don't pirate *Artemis*.** IAN is intended to allow you to enhance your *Artemis* experience with custom behavior.
-However, using a custom *Artemis* software does not release you from the obligation to license the original *Artemis* software.
+However, using custom *Artemis* software does not release you from the obligation to license the original *Artemis* software.
 If you are playing *Artemis* without a license, either with stock or custom software, you are engaging in software piracy and inhibiting the future development of *Artemis*.
 If you don't have a license, please support Thom by purchasing one now.

 **I'd love to see what you do with it!** If you make something cool from this, I'd love to know.
 Crediting this library would be appreciated, as would sharing any improvements you make, to potentially include upstream contributions in the form of pull requests.